 Supplementary material

 An energy functional is defined in terms of a contour and two fitting functions that approximate the image intensities inside and outside the contour.
-The energy is then used into a variational level set formulation with a arc length term (a) which is used for maintaining the regularity of the contour and a level set regularization term (b) that serves in maintaining the regularity of the level set function.
+The energy is then used into a variational level set formulation (see equation 7) with a arc length term (a) which is used for maintaining the regularity of the contour and a level set regularization term (b) that serves in maintaining the regularity of the level set function.
 Subsequently, a curve evolution equation is derived so as to minimize the associated energy functional.
 Intensity information in local regions at a certain scale is used to compute the two fitting functions ( and) and thereby progressively adapt the contour toward the LV bone boundaries.
 The energy criterion is as follows:

 (1)

-where is the smoothed Dirac functionand and are given by the following formulas:
+where λ1 > 0, λ2 > 0, ν > 0, μ > 0 are fixed parameters, is the level set function, is the smoothed Dirac function given by the following formula:

-()
+, (2)

+and and are given by the following formulas:

+(3)

 is a Gaussian kernel defined as: